rodneyshupe/Cookbook/Recipes/Appetizers/ShrimpCocktail.rst

 Directions
 ----------

-1. Scoop 8 cups ice into a large bowl; set aside.
-Combine salt, sugar, and 6 cups water in a large saucepan.
-Cut lemons in half, squeeze juice into pot, and toss in lemon halves.
-Bring liquid to a boil, stirring to dissolve salt and sugar, then remove pot from heat.
-Add shrimp and poach, uncovered, 3 1/2 minutes.
+1. Scoop 8 cups ice into a large bowl and set aside.
+Combine salt, sugar, and 6 cups water in a large saucepan; cut lemons in half, squeeze the juice into the pot, and toss in the halves.
+Bring to a boil, stirring to dissolve the salt and sugar, then pull from the heat.
+Add shrimp and poach uncovered until opaque and curled, about 3 1/2 minutes.
-2. Immediately add reserved ice to saucepan to rapidly chill the liquid and stop the cooking.
-Let shrimp sit in ice bath 10 minutes.
-Drain, pat dry, and peel.
-Pat dry again.
+2. Add the reserved ice to the saucepan to chill the liquid fast and stop the cooking; let the shrimp sit in the ice bath 10 minutes.
+Drain, pat dry, and peel, then pat dry again.
 Cover and chill until ready to serve.
-3. Serve shrimp on cracked ice with lemon wedges and cocktail sauce alongside.
+3. Serve the shrimp on cracked ice with lemon wedges and cocktail sauce alongside.

 Notes